 Day 20 | Florence > Rome Highlights:

 Traverse the Tuscan countryside this morning to Rome, where you’ll be introduced to many famous sights, including the Spanish Steps, Trevi Fountain and Piazza Navona.
-You’ll stay at your centrally located hotel in Rome.
+You’ll stay at your centrally located hotel for two nights.

 Day 21 | Rome Highlights: